rmnfdrzq/Participium/retrospective/Retrospective02.md

 ## ASSESSMENT
 - What did go wrong in the sprint?

-  > We finished the front end the night before the demo.
+  > We finished the front end the night before the demo

 - What caused your errors in estimation (if any)?

-  > The estimation error is due to the fact that estimates are discussed and decided by majority vote before being assigned, and the skill level of the person who will actually work on the task is not taken into account.
+  > The estimation error is due to the fact that estimates are discussed and decided by majority vote before being assigned, and the skill level of the person who will actually work on the task is not taken into account

 - What lessons did you learn in this sprint?

-  > We need to establish stricter internal deadlines before the final delivery, especially for the backend and frontend development work.
+  > We need to establish stricter internal deadlines before the final delivery, especially for the backend and frontend development work

 - Which improvement goals set in the previous retrospective were you able to achieve?